Hidden div

 Did you know that lower-intensity cardio exercises target fat burning over carbohydrates?
 Well, to phrase things a bit more specifically, when your exertion level is nearing its max, and your heart rate levels are at their height, your body needs to burn through and break down energy fast.
 Comparatively, carbohydrates are not as dense as fat, so they’re easier and quicker to break down.
 As a result, the body burns through carbs at a much higher rate than it does fats when working at an intense level of exertion.

-That’s why, when you’re doing LISS cardio, your body burns a higher percentage of fat than it does carbs if you were to compare it with higher intensity activities like HIIT.
+That’s why, when you’re doing LISS cardio exercises, your body burns a higher percentage of fat than it does carbs if you were to compare it with higher intensity activities like HIIT exercise.
 Some people call this the “fat burning heart rate zone.”

 Supports Blood Circulation